Ronald Berndt: Publications

 Some of his sole authored monographs include Kunapipi (1951), Djanggawul (1952), and Man, land and myth in Northern Australia (1970).

 Joint works with Catherine Berndt

-The Berndts jointly wrote a book first in 1952 as The First Australians which went into three editions—the last being published in 1974.
+The Berndts jointly wrote a book first in 1952 as The First Australians, which went into three editions—the last being published in 1974.
 A similar title The World of the First Australians went into five editions.

 Their publications were extensive.
 Their contribution to the 1979 Sesquicentenary of Western Australia was the book Aborigines of the West.

+They were jointly awarded the Edgeworth David Medal in 1950 and in the 1987 Australia Day Honours each was appointed a Member of the Order of Australia for "service to anthropology, particularly in relation to the Aboriginal society and culture".

 Legacy

 The collected essays in honour of the Berndts in 1990 showed the breadth of the influence of their teaching and writings, with essays by a wide spectrum of anthropologists of their time, including Claude Levi-Strauss and Raymond Firth.

 The Berndts were avid collectors, and their collection was bequeathed to the University of Western Australia and exists as the Berndt Museum of Anthropology.